s5y-ux/Hands_To_OLED/README.md

 One of the key features of MediaPipe is its support for real-time processing on mobile and embedded devices.
 It leverages hardware acceleration and optimizations to achieve efficient execution and low latency, making it suitable for applications that require real-time feedback or interactive experiences.
 MediaPipe utilizes the underlying hardware capabilities, such as GPUs or specialized processors, to maximize performance and ensure smooth operation even on resource-constrained devices.
 <img width="1073" alt="hand-landmarks" src="https://github.com/s5y-ux/Hands_To_OLED/assets/59636597/48680f99-976f-4b2e-80fc-ee236e5d4e4c">

+## Adafruit's GFX Library

+The "Adafruit_GFX.h" library is a C++ graphics library provided by Adafruit Industries.
+It is designed to work in conjunction with display-specific libraries, such as the "Adafruit_SSD1306.h" library, to provide a set of graphics functions for drawing shapes, text, and images on displays.

+The "Adafruit_GFX.h" library provides a common set of graphics functions that are independent of the underlying display hardware.
+It includes functions for drawing basic shapes like lines, rectangles, circles, triangles, and rounded rectangles.
+Additionally, it supports font rendering for displaying text in different sizes and styles.
+The library also includes functions for manipulating pixels, colors, and performing basic transformations on graphical objects.

+## Adafruit's SSD1306 Library

+The "Adafruit_SSD1306.h" library is a C++ library provided by Adafruit Industries.
+It is specifically designed to interface with SSD1306-based OLED displays, which are commonly used in various electronic projects.
+This library simplifies the task of controlling and displaying content on these OLED displays.

+The SSD1306 is a popular display controller chip that supports monochrome OLED displays with different resolutions, such as 128x64 pixels or 128x32 pixels.
+The Adafruit_SSD1306 library abstracts the low-level details of communicating with the SSD1306 chip and provides a high-level interface to easily control the display.